filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 Params:

 - `struct` SwapSignerParams
-  - `bytes` From - the signer address should will be removed from multi-signature wallet.
+  - `bytes` From - the signer address to be removed from the multi-signature wallet.
-  - `bytes` To - the signer address should will be added to multi-signature wallet.
+  - `bytes` To - the signer address to be added to the multi-signature wallet.

 Results: